MLIR

 • Argument Materialization

 • An argument materialization is used when converting the type of a block argument during a signature conversion.
 The new block argument types are specified in a SignatureConversion object.
 An original block argument can be converted into multiple block arguments, which is not supported everywhere in the dialect conversion.
 (E.g., adaptors support only a single replacement value for each original value.)
 Therefore, an argument materialization is used to convert potentially multiple new block arguments back into a single SSA value.
+An argument materialization is also used when replacing an op result with multiple values.

 • Source Materialization